MileHacker Logo

 Expedited Travel and Planning

-• For quicker airport transfers, a shared or private speedboat has an alternative to the municipal ferry, especially with limited time or heavy luggage.
+• For quicker airport transfers, a shared or private speedboat has an alternative to the municipal ferry, especially with limited time or otherwise heavy luggage.

 • Malé is small enough for foot exploration.
 Group attractions geographically for minimal walking.
 The Islamic Centre, National Museum, Sultan Park, and Presidential Palace are close.
 The Fish Market and Local Market are adjacent.